Isaiah Garcia

 Isaiah Irasto Garcia (born 22 August 1998) is a Trinidadian football player who plays as right-back for TT Pro League club Defence Force, and the Trinidad and Tobago.

 Career

 Garcia is a youth product of W Connection since he was a U10, and debuted with their team in 2016.
 He helped them win the 2018 TT Pro League.
 In 2020, he had a complicated trial in Egypt that resulted in him unable to return to Trinidad and drew police attention with accusations of him being trafficked.
 He had a stint with Point Fortin Civic in the first half of 2023.
 On 8 August 2023, Garcia signed transferred to Defence Force.

 International career

 Garcia captained the Trinidad and Tobago U20s in 2017.
 He was called up to the Trinidad and Tobago national team for the 2025 Unity Cup.
 He was again called up to the national team for the 2025 CONCACAF Gold Cup.

 Personal life

-Garcia's cousins, Nathaniel, Levi, and Judah Garcia are all professional footballers.
+Garcia's cousins, Nathaniel, Levi, and Judah are all professional footballers.